Multiple Estimation Models for Discrete-time Adaptive Iterative Learning Control: Problem Formulation

 The following assumptions are made: \begin{assumption} The unknown quantities $\theta_1(t)$, $b(t)$ and $d(t)$ are bounded, and hence the parameter vector $\theta(t)$ is bounded. \end{assumption} \begin{assumption} The sign of $b(t)$ is known and invariant, i.e. $b(t)$ is either positive or negative for all time $t$, and $b(t)$ is non-singular.
 Without loss of generality, assume $b(t) \geq b_{\mathrm{min}} > 0$.
 This assumption implies that the control direction is known. \end{assumption}

 \begin{remark} Throughout this article, the case with iteration invariant parameters $\theta_1(t)$, $b(t)$ and $d(t)$, and hence iteration invariant $\theta(t)$ is considered.
-This can be extended to the case with time- and iteration-varying parameters as in \cite{YL2017}, which was addressed using a novel dead-zone approach.
-Applying this to the techniques proposed here is an interesting avenue for future work on this topic. \end{remark}
+This can be extended to the case with time- and iteration-varying parameters, which was addressed in \cite{YL2017} using a novel dead-zone approach.
+Applying this to the proposed techniques is an interesting avenue for future work on this topic. \end{remark}

 \begin{remark} Throughout this article, we do not assume identical initial conditions on the plant and reference model.
 However, it has been observed in \cite{CHX2008} that with random, non-zero initial conditions on the plant \eqref{eq:Plant}, random non-zero initial errors will propagate, and the state errors $e_{i, k}(t)$ for $i = 1, \ldots, (n-1)$ and $t = 0, \ldots, (n-i)$ cannot be `learned', as these errors are not affected by the input $u_k(t)$.
 The remaining errors are dependent on $u_k(t)$ and hence can be driven to zero.
 If the plant and reference model have identical initial conditions, it can be shown that each component of the identification and tracking error vectors converge to zero. \end{remark}